agstermaister/DCW4/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The  repository includes xx files that can be used to read and cean the data provided for further analysis.
+The  repository includes 8 files that can be used to read and cean the data provided for further analysis.
 The repository includes the tidy data in txt format, the run_analysis file that includes all the scripts to prepare the data.
 Additional files in the repository include the README.md and CodeBook.md and images that are referenced within the README.

 <h1 id=contents>Repository Contents</h1>